-- The SENDCo has been accredited with the National Award for SEN Co-ordination, a post graduate qualification. - The SENDCo is TEACCH trained. - The SENDCo has been awarded Thrive Practitioner status and TIS Practitioner Status. - The SENDCo undertakes additional TIS training and supervision. - TIS Practitioners and school staff can access supervision through Head Start. - All teaching and non-teaching staff have participated in multiple whole school Thrive and TIS training led by one of the Thrive / TIS trainers. - The SENDCo and key members of staff have attended training in dyslexia, dyscalculia, autism, sensory processing, speech & communication needs and social & emotional needs. - Key members of staff have attended Team Teach training which includes deescalation strategies. - All staff have received training in deescalation strategies. - All teaching staff have attended training using assessment to track pupils with SEND working at Pre-Key Stage Standards and with using the Aspire SEND tracker to track progress. - All teaching and non-teaching staff have received training in de-escalation strategies. - The SENDCo is an Autism Champion. - The SENDCo a Dyslexia Champion.
+- The SENDCo is TEACCH trained. - The SENDCo has been awarded Thrive Practitioner status and TIS Practitioner Status. - The SENDCo undertakes additional TIS training and supervision. - TIS Practitioners and school staff can access supervision through Head Start. - All teaching and non-teaching staff have participated in multiple whole school Thrive and TIS training led by one of the Thrive / TIS trainers. - The SENDCo and key members of staff have attended training in dyslexia, dyscalculia, autism, sensory processing, speech & communication needs and social & emotional needs. - Key members of staff have attended Team Teach training which includes de-escalation strategies. - All teaching staff have attended training using assessment to track pupils with SEND working at Pre-Key Stage Standards and with using the Aspire SEND tracker to track progress. - All teaching and non-teaching staff have received training in de-escalation strategies. - The SENDCo is an Autism Champion. - The SENDCo a Dyslexia Champion. - The SEND training needs of all staff are established through discussion, on a needs basis, through questionnaires working with.

-Teachers and Teaching Assistants attend relevant courses to support the children that they are working with.
-Key members of staff throughout the school including the SENDCo work closely with outside agencies, including the Speech & Language Therapist, Educational Psychologist Service, Vision Support Service, the ASD team etc to ensure that individual needs are met.
+agencies, including the Speech & Language Therapist, Educational Psychologist Service, Vision Support Service, the ASD team etc to ensure that individual needs are met.

-- The SENDCo has had Manual Handling Training from SCOPE which is updated as required. - The SENDCo has training in epilepsy and anaphylaxis training. - All staff have completed anaphylaxis training.
+- The SENDCo has had Manual Handling Training from SCOPE which is updated as required. - The SENDCo has training in epilepsy and anaphylaxis training.

-- The SEND training needs of all staff are established through discussion, on a needs basis, through questionnaires and performance management. - The SENDCo attends National & County SENDCo network meetings and training as well as Aspire SENDCo network meetings.
-Information is then disseminated with the rest of the staff at staff meetings. - The SEND training needs of all staff are established through discussion, on a needs basis, through questionnaires and performance management. - All teaching and non-teaching staff have received basic Makaton training. - All teaching and non-teaching staff have received training on how to develop a Total Communication Environment. - All teaching and non-teaching staff have received training on Developmental Language Disorder. - The school seeks the support of outside agencies e.g. the Educational Psychologist, ASD team, Child Development Centre staff, Speech & Language Therapists to support with training needs. - The SENDCo and Strategic Partner have attended Brain Development Conferences and have delivered training to all members of staff.
+and performance management.
+The SENDCo attends National & County SENDCo network meetings and training as well as Aspire SENDCo network meetings.
+Information is then disseminated with the rest of the staff at staff meetings.
+The SEND training needs of all staff are established through discussion, on a needs basis, through questionnaires and performance management. • All teaching and non-teaching staff have received basic Makaton training.
+All teaching and non-teaching staff have received training on how to develop a Total Communication Environment.
+All teaching and non-teaching staff have received training on Developmental Language Disorder.
+The school seeks the support of outside agencies e.g. the Educational Psychologist, ASD team, Child Development Centre staff, Speech & Language Therapists to support with training needs.
+The SENDCo and Strategic Partner have attended Brain Development Conferences and have delivered training to all members of staff.